PNiyonkuru/Elevator-Scheduling-Program/README.md

 # OS_Elevator_Scheduler_Project
-This is the repository to handle the coding and some communication regarding the code for the project Project title : OS_Elevator_Scheduler_Project
+This is the repository to handle the coding regarding the project Project title : OperatinSystems_Elevator_Scheduler_Project

 # Description of Project
 =========================

 This code written in C++ to serve as a scheduler for an elevator operating system whose core functionality is written completely in python.
-We chose to go with the First Come First Serve scheduling algorithm, "insert reason of choice here".
-"Insert improvemeents(if any) we couldve made had we optimized our algorithm"
+The scheduling is done using a "First Come First Serve" algorithm.

 # Multithreading Requirement
 ==========================

-We will make use of atleast 3 threads from the required threads( Input communication thread, Output Communication thread and Scheduler Computation thread) that will be running concurrently, and provide any necessary protection from race conditions.
+This program makes use of 3 threads( Input communication thread, Output Communication thread and Scheduler Computation thread) that will be running concurrently, and provides any necessary protection from race conditions.

 # Testing Requirements
 ==========================